Hornerca/Heart-Health-Classification/README.md

 Figure: Boxplot of cross validated accuracies, all above chance level.

 - The below figure illustrates that there is no significant difference between the classifier with the highest accuracy (ExtraTree) and RandomForests.
 All other classifiers show significant difference between classifiers.
+- Shapiro-Wilk test for normality did not pass, non parametric test was used.

 ![Alt Text](https://github.com/Hornerca/Heart-Health-Classification/blob/main/Dunn_Pairwise_Classifier_Comparison.png)

-Figure: Dunn Pairwise comparison of 4 classifiers using Bonferroni adjustment.
+Figure: Dunn Pairwise comparison of 4 classifiers using Bonferroni adjustment (non-parametric test).
 P-values outlined in legend with NS representing no significance.

 ## Selected Classifier Summary on Testing Set: Extra Tree